weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 * several clusters can refer to the same tag making it easy to update multiple clusters by moving the tag on the repo
 * since there is no merging or cherry-picking of changes when promoting no fear of accidentally overriding configuration for specific environments.
 E.g., token in dev gets promoted to stage and breaks the environment.

-The approach has a couple downsides:
+The approach has a couple of downsides:
 * since there is a single linear branch, when you move the git reference forward you can pick up unexpected application and profile changes, e.g., both the billing and hr applications get updated in separate commits.
 If you move to the latest commit you get the revisions to both applications.
 * diffing between two git references will, by default, show all changes in the repo not just the ones for a particular application or cluster.
 This can be addressed with wego tooling.